GitHub

 #### Organization-level permissions

-### Choose a configuration option
+### Choosing a configuration option

 There are multiple options for connecting Cortex to your GitHub instance: